 In his spare time, Michael enjoys walking, bicycle riding, and playing chess.
 On Tuesdays and Fridays of each week, he likes to practice being an active vegan.
 Michael is also an active member of Second Baptist Church in Little Rock, AR.
 He plans on completing his first 1/2 marathon this year.

-Christian has performed or taught in 47 different states and 12 countries across the globe.
-Recently, he was a featured performer at the International Tuba Euphonium Conference and has presented clinics at several regional workshops across the country.
-Christian has also performed with the Arizona Musicfest Orchestra, the Tampa Tradewinds, the Orchestra of the Southern Finger Lakes, Pinnacle Brass, Rhythm and Brass, Proteus 7, Salt River Brass, and has performed with the national tour of the hit Broadway musical Chicago.
+In addition to his teaching, Christian also has an active international performing career.
+He is Principal Tubist with the Conway Symphony and Pinnacle Brass, the faculty brass quintet at UCA.
+Recent solo performances include the Conway Symphony Orchestra, Little Rock Wind Symphony, UCA Wind Ensemble, Cedar Park Winds, ITEA regional conferences, and a performance at the International Tuba Euphonium Conference in Tucson, AZ.
+Christian has also performed with the Arizona Musicfest Orchestra, the Tampa Tradewinds, the Orchestra of the Southern Finger Lakes, Pinnacle Brass, Rhythm and Brass, Proteus 7, Salt River Brass, and has performed with the national tour of the hit Broadway musical “Chicago.”